Cyber Acoustics New Professional Wireless Headset Makes the Most Advanced Noise Cancelation Technology Accessible to Everyone

 - Padded headband for reduced pressure on top of the head

-The HS-1500BT II is available now on Amazon for $129.99.
+The HS-1500BT II is available now on Amazon UK for £99.99.
 For reseller availability, direct sale pricing, or to inquire about the model with a USB-A dongle, contact us here.

 Part of Cyber Acoustics’ Wireless Contact Center Agent Training Solution